mvolkmann/authentication-fastify/README.md

 # authentication-fastify

-This application demonstrates user management using Node.js and.
+This application demonstrates user management using Node.js and [fastify](https://github.com/fastify/fastify) library.
-[fastify](https://github.com/fastify/fastify) library.
 It is useful for learning about patterns in user management that are not tied to a specific server side programming language